Distributed Bandits: Probabilistic Communication on $d$-regular Graphs: Introduction

-The papers \cite{chakraborty2017coordinated,madhushani2020distributed,madhushani2020dynamic,madhushani2020heterogeneous,madhushani2019heterogeneous} considered decentralized bandit problems with time-varying communication.
-The papers \cite{chakraborty2017coordinated,madhushani2020distributed,madhushani2020dynamic} proposed communication protocols in which agents decide when to communicate depending on the decision-making process.
+The papers \cite{chakraborty2017coordinated,madhushani2020distributed,madhushani2020doesn,madhushani2020dynamic,madhushani2019heterogeneous,madhushani2020heterogeneous} considered decentralized bandit problems with time-varying communication.
+The papers \cite{chakraborty2017coordinated,madhushani2020distributed,madhushani2020doesn,madhushani2020dynamic} proposed communication protocols in which agents decide when to communicate depending on the decision-making process.
 The paper \cite{chakraborty2017coordinated} considered an additional constraint in which agents cannot communicate and sample at the same time.
 The papers \cite{madhushani2020heterogeneous,madhushani2019heterogeneous} proposed stochastic communication protocols.
-In \cite{madhushani2020heterogeneous} heterogeneous sampling rules were derived to improve group performance in multi-star networks.
 The problem presented in our previous paper \cite{madhushani2019heterogeneous} is closely related to the problem we study in this paper.
 In \cite{madhushani2019heterogeneous} neighbors are defined according to a $d$-regular graph and each agent $k$ observes each of its neighbors independently with probability $p_k.$ We provided an index, dependent on $p_k$'s, to rank agents according to performance.
+In \cite{madhushani2020heterogeneous} heterogeneous sampling rules were derived to improve group performance in multi-star networks.

 We are motivated by real-world examples modeled by the bandit framework, such as recommender systems \cite{warlop2018fighting}, user-targeted online advertising \cite{Durand2018ContextualBF,feraud2018decentralized} and clinical trials \cite{tossou2016algorithms}, in which, to protect the privacy of users or patients, it is desirable not to disclose the history of choices.
 We study a distributed bandit problem in which agents share information only about the last obtained reward with their neighbors defined according to a fixed $d$-regular network graph.
 We consider the case where each edge of the communication graph independently fails with probability $1-p.$ The edge failure can be either considered as an inherent imperfection of the communication links or a decision made by agents to share rewards at random time steps.
-We first propose a novel UCB based algorithm and analyze the effect of degree $d$ and edge weight probability $p$ on group performance.
+We first propose a novel UCB based algorithm and then analyze the effect of degree $d$ and edge weight probability $p$ on group performance.

 In Section \ref{Secn:MAMAB} we formulate the problem mathematically and in Section \ref{sec:algorithm} we propose a new UCB based algorithm.
 We analyze the performance of the proposed algorithm and prove theoretical results in Section \ref{Secn:Regret}.
 In Section \ref{SubSecn:complete} we provide specialized results for the case where the communication network is a complete graph.
 In Section \ref{SubSecn:comp} we compare theoretical results of our algorithm and state-of-the-art algorithms.
 In Section \ref{Secn:Simu} we provide numerical simulations illustrating our results and validating theoretical guarantees.
 In Section \ref{subsec:dregsim} we show results for $d$-regular graphs.
 In Section \ref{SubSecn:fail} and \ref{SubSecn:NoFail} we compare our results with state-of-the-art algorithms.
 We provide additional discussions in Section \ref{SubSecn:discus} and concluding remarks in Section \ref{Secn:Concl}.